treehouses/treehouses.github.io/pages/vi/vagranttutorial.md

 ## Preparation

 Before installing Vagrant we must setup the cli repository, enable virtualization on our computer, and install VirtualBox.
+`NOTE: You should have at least 7 GB of free storage space before installing Vagrant and VirtualBox.`

 #### Windows – Pick your command-line program